Risk Factors And Symptoms Of Schizophrenia In Elderly Adults

 Facing a schizophrenia diagnosis later in life can be disorienting.
 You may feel overwhelmed or scared.
 Understanding schizophrenia and getting support may bring peace and purpose back into your life.
-When navigating this life stage, it may be helpful to have a roadmap for schizophrenia later in life.
-It can help to understand the meaning of this diagnosis and find practical tools to manage symptoms and live life independently.
+When navigating this life stage, having a roadmap for schizophrenia later in life can help.
+Understanding the meaning of this diagnosis can help you find practical tools to manage symptoms and live life independently.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes schizophrenia as a chronic mental health condition characterized by disruptions in a person's thoughts, perceptions, emotions, and behavior.
-While it often emerges in young adulthood, schizophrenia can also develop later in life, including into one’s senior years.
+While schizophrenia often emerges in young adulthood, the condition can also develop later in life, including into one’s senior years.
 Late-onset schizophrenia is typically diagnosed after the age of 40, with a peak onset in the mid-50s.
 Very late-onset schizophrenia can occur after the age of 60.

 This condition can pose unique challenges when it appears in an older population.
 Symptoms can be complex, and sometimes, they might be confused with signs of other health conditions affecting aging adults, such as dementia.
 Getting a clear diagnosis may help individuals receive the proper support.